golemfactory/yagna/README.md

 ## MVP

-With the MVP out, in the form of the Beta I ([Grace Hopper](https://github.com/golemfactory/yagna/releases/tag/v0.6.1)) release.
+With the MVP out, in the form of the [Beta I, Grace Hopper](https://github.com/golemfactory/yagna/releases/tag/v0.6.1) release.
 The release includes:
 * Clean and easy UX, most specifically during onboarding.
 * GLM-centric.
 * Production-ready, modular and easy to maintain architecture and code base.